Menu

 History

-After half term we will move on to studying a range of significant explorers and answer the following questions:
+We will continue to study a range of significant explorers and answer the following questions:

 • Why is Neil Armstrong still remembered as a significant explorer today?